jtmarmon/podio-rb/README.md

 Podio.setup(:api_key => 'YOUR_API_KEY', :api_secret => 'YOUR_API_SECRET')
 ```

-This initializes a `Podio::Client` object and assigns it to a thread-local, which is used by all methods in this library.
+This initializes a `Podio::Client` object which is used by all methods in this library.

 Authentication